TheSecretSquad/chess/README.md

 > This could be a good starting test.
 That a new game has a board with pieces in the right spots.

 It seems like I did too little compared to what you suggested I test.
 I thought testing that each piece of each color is in the right place is too much low level detail for the `Game`.
 My solution doesn't actually guarantee that all the white and black pieces are in their designated spots, but it assumes an implementation of a `StartingPieceConfiguration` will ensure that.
 A side effect of this design is it allows different starting configurations (apparently chess has many).
 What do you think?

+I just can't stop myself from analyzing the design.
+I hope you don't mind that I'm spending so much time evaluating the same code.
+This has been a real problem for me when designing classes.
+I can't tell if the messages (methods) make sense.
+One minute I convince myself it makes sense, and a minute later I'm convinced it's wrong.
+I try to remove context, keep things abstract and general, delay decisions, and not get caught up in implementation details.
+I find that when I do this, classes end up doing very little and the tests become sort of vague.
+I start to wonder that I've removed so much that the class isn't actually doing anything.

+I pushed a new branch to the repo called alternateDesign so you can see what I'm thinking.
+The changes are in GameTest, Game, and Board.
+I added an ExampleBoardImpl class to show how the board might be implemented.

+It seemed like the Game class was taking on dependencies and work related more to the Board's job, so I tried to remove some of the dependencies and some of the context in the method calls.
+The tests were starting to collect a lot of mocks and I thought the Game didn't really require them as dependencies to do its job of coordinating the game.
+I can provide a more detailed explanation on the reasons behind these changes if needed.

+Do you think I made anything better, or am I just rearranging the deck chairs on the Titanic.
+What do you think about this design?